- Plans and pricing

 After you’ve made these selections, you can change backup settings by tapping the menu button (the three horizontal bars), selecting ‘settings’ and hitting ‘Backup and Sync’.
 With ‘backup & sync’ enabled, your camera roll will automatically, continuously and securely be uploaded to Google’s servers.
 Here you can also change the size of uploads and mobile data settings.

 Because it’s a Google service, Android device users have more options than their iOS counterparts.
-The Android app, for example, allows you to select specific folders that you’d like Photos to back up – particularly useful if you want to avoid storing all of your meme screenshots in the cloud.
+The Android app, for example, allows you to select specific folders that you’d like Photos to back up – particularly useful if you want to avoid storing meme screenshots in the cloud, or if you want to maximize the 15GB free account capacity.
 Head to ‘Backup & Sync’ and tap ‘Back up device folders’ to choose which ones you want uploaded.

 Excessive snapping left you low on smartphone space?
 In the settings menu, tap ‘Manage device storage’ then ‘Free up space’ to delete photos from your phone that have already been added to the cloud by Google Photos.
 It’s a nifty trick that can release storage space on your phone in a flash.
 You can also toggle ‘Limit cache size’ to restrict the amount of your phone’s storage used by image thumbnails.

-Google Photos: how to back up to photos from a PC or Mac
+How to backup to Google Photos from a PC or Mac

 If your prized snaps are currently stored on your computer or an external hard drive, there are two ways to upload them to the cloud.
 You can visit photos.google.com, sign in with your Google account, tap ‘Upload’ then select a folder from your computer to upload to Photos.
 You’ll need to keep the window open until the upload has completed.